husnain214/rest-countries-api-with-color-theme-switcher/README.md

 <Link to = {`/${country.name.common}`} state = {{ country, countries }}>
 ```

-### Continued development

-I would like the dropdown menu to close if the user clicks on the body with the least amount of code possible.

 ### Useful resources

 - https://scrimba.com/learn/spacetravel - I learnt to make my own mini css framework specialized towards a single project.
 Learning utility classes was extremely helpful.